alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

   </tr>
 </table>

 We usually expect the first layer to contain filters that can detect very basic pixel patterns, like edges and lines.
-These basic filters are then used by subsequent layers as building bricks to construct detectors of more complicated patterns.
+These basic filters are then used by subsequent layers as building bricks to construct detectors of more complicated patterns and figures.

 ## Results